pmem/pmdk/doc/libpmemobj/oid_is_null.3.md

 For this mechanism to be effective, all accesses to transient variables must go through it, otherwise there's a risk of the constructor not being called on the first load.
+Maintaining transient state on persistent memory is challenging due to difficulties with dynamic resources acquisition and subsequent resource release.
+For example, one needs to consider what happens with volatile state of an object which is being freed inside of a transaction, especially with regards to the possibility of an abort.
+It's generally recommended to entirely separate the persistent and transient states, and when it's not possible, to only store types which do not require lifecycle management (i.e., primitive types) inside of volatile regions.

 # RETURN VALUE #